19 Things to Do on A Rainy Day in Asheville, NC

 Or, hop on the Gray Line Trolley for a history and sightseeing tour of the city.

 Make your rainy day sweet!
 Tour the French Broad Chocolate Factory to learn how these master chocolatiers transform cacao into awesome chocolate.
-Choose from a 15-minute walk through or a 30-minute tour (every day).
-On Saturdays, you can take a 60-minute tour.
+Tours are offered daily at 2 p.m. and 4 p.m.

 Asheville has long been known as a place of wellness and rejuvenation.
 Enjoy a soothing foot soak at Wake Foot Sanctuary, go weightless with a salt water flotation experience at Stillpoint Wellness or meditate inside the Asheville Salt Cave or The Salt Spa of Asheville.
-Immerse yourself in the luxury of The Omni Grove Park Inn Spa, available to non-overnight guests Monday through Thursday.
 See our spa guide for a full list of spa experiences in Asheville.

 Relax at the spa, shop and dine at the historic Omni Grove Park Inn.
 You do not need to be an overnight guest to visit this Asheville landmark.
 During colder weather months, there are few better places to be than sitting in a rocking chair in front of the giant fireplaces in the Great Hall.

 Malaprop’s has earned a national reputation as a top notch bookstore/coffee shop with author events throughout the year.
 You can lounge and sip wine at the Battery Park Book Exchange while perusing thousands of used books.
-Other places to get lost in the pages are Downtown Books & News and The Captain’s Bookshelf.
+Or, get lost in the pages at Downtown Books & News.

 After purchasing your book of choice, head over to one of Asheville's cool coffee shops for a cup of joe, a great atmosphere and a truly local experience.
 See our guide to Asheville's best coffee shops.